terrain-with-3d-noise

 <script lang="ts">

-import { PlaneGeometry } from 'three'
+import { Environment, OrbitControls } from '@threlte/extras'

-import { DEG2RAD } from 'three/src/math/MathUtils.js'
+import { DoubleSide, PlaneGeometry } from 'three'

-import { createNoise2D } from 'simplex-noise'
+import { SimplexNoise } from 'three/examples/jsm/Addons.js'

 import { T } from '@threlte/core'